Undergraduate Program in Hellenic Studies

 - Senior thesis with an appropriate Hellenic Studies focus approved by Program Executive Director.
 For science and engineering majors, a substantial research paper on an approved Hellenic topic.

-Only Plan A concentrators have a language requirement (HLS 107 or its equivalent).
-Other concentrators are encouraged to take at least two years of ancient or modern Greek.
+Only Plan A students have a language requirement (HLS 107 or advanced language skill in modern Greek and/or transfer course, as approved by the Program Executive Director).
+Other students are encouraged to take at least two years of ancient or modern Greek.

 STUDY AND RESEARCH IN GREECE